skip to content

 The MPhil in Film and Screen Studies

-For those who are interested in Film and Media, the MPhil in Film and Screen Studies, organised by the Faculty of Modern and Medieval Languages, could offer another route into postgraduate work.
-Like the MPhil in European and Comparative Literatures and Cultures, this is a one-year course, examined by essays and a dissertation.
+For those who are interested in Film and Media, the MPhil in Film and Screen Studies, organised by the Faculty of Modern and Medieval Languages and Linguistics, could offer another route into postgraduate work.
+This is a one-year course, examined by essays and a dissertation.
 It consists of a core unit in critical theory and a choice of modules from various areas of film and media.
-Members of the Section of German are involved in teaching the programme, which are organised in two strands - Strand 1 and Strand 2.
+Members of the Section of German are involved in teaching the programme and can offer specialised supervision in German and comparative topics.

-Academic queries about the MPhil in Fim and Screen Studies should be directed to the Course Director for the M.Phil, see MPhil contacts.
+Academic queries about the MPhil in Film and Screen Studies should be directed to the Course Director for the MPhil, see MPhil contacts.

 The MPhil in Theoretical and Applied Linguistics: The Germanic Pathway

 The MPhil in Theoretical and Applied Linguistics, organised by the Faculty's Section of Theoretical and Applied Linguistics (TAL), caters both for students who want a course in linguistics generally, and for those who wish to specialise in the linguistics of certain language areas.
 All students are required to follow courses in 'Research Methods' and 'Linguistic Theory'.
-Beyond that, each student follows his or her own 'Study Plan', which allows the individual interests, needs, and strengths of the student to be met.
-This includes the possibility of specialising in specific language areas by choosing a 'pathway' in Celtic, Germanic, Romance or Slavonic languages.
-Students who choose a language-specific pathway write at least one of the long essays and the MPhil thesis on a topic which is clearly within the language area chosen.
+Beyond that, each student follows their own 'Study Plan', which allows the individual interests, needs, and strengths of the student to be met.
+This includes the possibility of specialising in specific language areas, such as Germanic.
 Further details.

-The Section's adviser on the Germanic pathway in the MPhil in Linguistics is Dr Sheila Watts (Newnham College, network telephone 35816, e-mail sw271@cam.ac.uk).
+The Section's adviser for Germanic interests in the MPhil in Linguistics is Dr Sheila Watts (email: sw271@cam.ac.uk).

 Further information: